typedoc2md/typedoc-plugin-markdown/README.md

 Specifies the markdown rendering engine.
 Defaults to `github`.
 * `--mdOutFile <fileName.md>`<br />
 Compiles output to a single file
-* `--mdHideIndexes`<br />
-Suppress indexes from output - useful to reduce noise on small projects
 * `--mdHideSources`<br />
 Suppress sources from output
 * `--mdSourceRepo<path.to.repo>`<br />